Mount Sinai Transdisciplinary Center on Early Environmental Exposures

 - Outside collaborators who are members of other NIEHS P30 centers are encouraged and such collaborations are considered in the review process.
 A list of centers can be found here.

 P30 Core Usage: Mount Sinai’s P30 Core Center has a number of core resources available to center members.
 Some of the resources available are the laboratory support for environmental exposures, epigenetic biomarkers, phenotyping, and statistical analysis.
 Non-usage of P30 cores will be factored into funding decisions.
 For more information about our Core Facilities click here.
-Usage of P30 core facilities is given added weight in the final funding decision.
+Added weight is given for the usage of P30 core facilities, in the final funding decision.
 Usage of services outside of Mount Sinai, when such services are available intramurally in the Mount Sinai System, will not be allowed without prior approval.

 Criteria Used to Assess Awards